Zerocchi/rafiq_utils/README.md

 If step isn't specified, the default **10** will be used.

-**🔴IMPORTANT❗🔴: Make sure the naming of the files are correct.
+**🔴IMPORTANT❗🔴: Make sure the naming of the files are correct, and the folders are not already existed.
 The script make neither effort to validate file names nor moving the files to the folder that already exist.**

 ## txt_gen.bat